-- Configuring file analysis, page 94, can apply as many as 3 methods of inspection to detect security threats. - Websense Advanced Detection to discover malicious content, such as viruses, Trojan horses, and worms, returning a threat category for policy enforcement. - Traditional antivirus (AV) definition files to find virus-infected files. - File Sandboxing uploads suspicious files to a cloud-hosted sandbox for analysis and emails an alert to the administrator when a file is found to contain malicious content.
+- Configuring file analysis, page 94, can apply as many as 3 methods of inspection to detect security threats. - Websense Advanced Detection to discover malicious content, such as viruses, Trojan horses, and worms, returning a threat category for policy enforcement. - Traditional antivirus (AV) definition files to find virus-infected files. - File Sandboxing uploads suspicious files to a cloud-hosted sandbox for analysis and can be configured to send alerts via email, SNMP, or both when a file is found to contain malicious content.